How GameMaker Works: A Beginner-Friendly Breakdown

 Here’s a simple way to think about GameMaker’s building blocks:

-• Sprites are the images — they show what things look like.
+• Sprites are the images.
+They show what things look like.

-• Objects are the brains — they control how things behave.
+• Objects are the brains.
+They control how things behave.

 By default, GameMaker runs this loop 60 times per second, and each cycle is called a step.